Dual Diagnosis in New York, NY (646) 918-5955

 Many individuals with PTSD say that they turn to drugs and alcohol as either a means of numbing the pain they feel or as a way to gain some measure of control in their lives.
 It is important to keep in mind that PTSD is not just associated with military combat.
 It may arise as a result of violent assault, a natural disaster, sexual assault, or childhood abuse.

-Treatment for dual diagnosis disorders involves the use of three basic tools.
+Treatment for dual diagnosis in New Yorks involves the use of three basic tools.
 Each tool is simultaneously used to treat both disorders at once.
 The success of a program is often based on how well it integrates each component of treatment with the others.

 Co-occurring mental health conditions and substance abuse disorders affect roughly 9 million Americans each year.
 Only about 7-8% of those individuals receive treatment.
-The most effective mechanism of addressing a combined diagnosis is an integrated program designed to treat the whole patient and not a single disorder.
-The programs offered at Drug Treatment Centers in New York focus on motivation, counseling, and long-term support.
-To find out more about rehab programs options in NY, call us at (646) 918-5955.
+The most effective mechanism for addressing a combined diagnosis is an integrated program designed to treat the whole patient and not a single disorder.
+To find out more about rehab programs options in NY, call (646) 918-5955.